LiorKogan/V1/README.md

 - With regard to the available data, each entity should be represented using one vertex.
 If new data proves that two or more vertices represent the same entity, these vertices should be merged.
 Similarly, each relationship or action should be represented using one edge.

-- Any pair of vertices, except null vertices, are _distinguishable_, which means that either there should be no pair of vertices with an identical _identifier_, or there should be no pair of vertices with identical type, property values, and relationships.
-Similarly, any pair of edges are _distinguishable_, which means that either there should be no pair of edges with an identical _identifier_, or there should be no pair of edges with identical type and property values that connect the same pair of vertices or the same vertex and a null vertex.
-An _identifier_ may be a property or a set of properties that uniquely identifies the element, or an implementation index that uniquely identifies the element.
+- Any pair of vertices, except null vertices, should be _distinguishable_, which means that either there should be no pair of vertices with an identical _identifier_, or there should be no pair of vertices with identical type, property values, and relationships.
+Similarly, any pair of edges should be _distinguishable_, which means that either there should be no pair of edges with an identical _identifier_, or there should be no pair of edges with identical type and property values that connect the same pair of vertices or the same vertex and a null vertex.
+An _identifier_ is a property, a set of properties, or an implementation index that uniquely identifies the element.

 _n_-ary relationships, where _n_ > 2, are not supported.
 However, this poses no practical limitation since any _n_-ary relationship, _n_ > 2, can be reframed as an entity and _n_ binary relationships.
 Consider, for example, a ternary relationship, where Person _A_ sells Horse _H_ to Person _B_.
 Instead, one can reframe this data as a _Sale_ entity _S_, a _seller_ relationship from _S_ to _A_, a _buyer_ relationship from _S_ to _B_, and a _sold_ relationship from _S_ to _H_.